jack-maber/comp130-journal/README.md

 Should it kill an old person and spare a child, but the child may be taller than the young person?

+"SDVs are revolutionary and will infiltrate society in a more pervasive, broader, and potentially disruptive sense than other automated vehicle systems"

+"if a city is not technologically-outfitted for SDVs, SDVs will not be able to drive properly."
+Meaning all of the major cities and towns will have to be reworked for SDV's but what about regular cars?

+As with all technology, the higher prices model may be safer or better equipped than the lower priced model, causing classist roads, where the lower tier may be more dangerous. "“speed hierarchy”"

 ## Paper 3:Self-driving cars and the law Nathan A. Greenblatt
 http://ieeexplore.ieee.org.ezproxy.falmouth.ac.uk/document/7419800/